 Tai Mei Tuk Family Walk

 And the final stretch of the hike includes a leisurely walk on Tai Mei Tuk Family Walk.
-The entire path is on a flat and smooth paved road which is part of Plover Cove Reservoir main dam.
+The entire path is on a flat, smooth paved road, part of the Plover Cove Reservoir main dam.

-And in the distance, you can see the eight peaks of Pat Sin Leng mountain range, which is another epic hike in Hong Kong.
+And in the distance, you can see the eight peaks of the Pat Sin Leng mountain range, another epic hike in Hong Kong.

-Keep following the straight road and keep on the left until you reach Tai Mei Tuk, which is the final destination of the day.
+Keep following the straight road and keep on the left until you reach Tai Mei Tuk, the day’s final destination.